The Edward H. Schmidt School of Professional Sales

 Prepare

-• Take the Student Engagement Survey during week 1 of each semester to share your preferences for development block topics and confirm your participation.
-ESSPS Director will email survey to PSLS majors and minors and all those taking a PSLS class the week before classes start with a reminder during week 1 of class.
+• Take the Student Engagement Survey during week 2 of the semester to share your preferences for development block topics and confirm your participation.
+ESSPS Director will email survey to PSLS majors and minors and all those taking a PSLS class the week before classes start with reminder emails once classes start.
 Faculty will also email and post the link in Blackboard.

 • Request time off or an altered schedule at work, if needed